1425774/TQS_practica/README.md

 ###### Some examples:
 + Move a knight to the square c3 = "Nc3"
 + Move a pawn to e4 = "e4"

+### Things to take into account
++ The movement castle isn't in this version.
++ There is no option to choose the piece the pawn promotes to.
+It will promote to a queen in this version.
++ You need to kill the king to win.